oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="RecursiveHierarchy" href="#RecursiveHierarchy">5.5.2 Recursive Hierarchy</a>

 A recursive hierarchy is defined on a collection of entities by
 - determining which entities are part of the hierarchy and giving every such entity a single primitive non-null value that uniquely identifies it within the hierarchy.
-These entities are called _nodes_, and the primitive value is called the _node identifier_, and
+Addressed entities that are part of the hierarchy are called _nodes_, and the primitive value is called the _node identifier_.
+In the case of a temporal collection [OData-Temporal, section 2.1.3](#ODataTemporal), a node therefore always refers to a point in time or a time slice.
 - associating with every node zero or more nodes from the same collection, called its _parent nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties: